MedVoice-RMIT-CapStone-2024/MedVoice-FastAPI/README.md

 ### *What is MedVoice?*
 MedVoice is a Mobile Application that supports coverting Speech to Medical Documentation format in real-time!

+## *Before you start*
-- ***Note 1:*** This `README` assumes that your machine is UNIX-based.
+1. This `README` assumes that your machine is UNIX-based.
 Please find the equivalent commands if you are running on a Windows machine.
-- ***Note 2:*** This `README` assumes that your machine has enough GPU resources to run Llama3.
+2. This `README` assumes that your machine has enough GPU resources to run Llama3.
 Please find the equivalent GPU Cloud Instance if your local does not have enough resources.

 ## Build Instructions